Zorander42/KoA_TroopCalc/README.md

 You will see a command prompt, and you only need to follow the prompts and supply the corresponding information.

+From a terminal, simply run 'ruby march_calc.rb' from within its directory.

 ## Credit ##
 The ratios used are hardcoded at the top in a hash and may be changed if desired.
 All credit goes to tiger38 for the values used.